tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/servicefabric/sfclient-api-getchaosreport.md

 # Get Chaos Report
 Gets the next segment of the Chaos report based on the passed-in continuation token or the passed-in time-range.

-You can either specify the ContinuationTokenOptionalQueryParam to get the next segment of the Chaos report or you can specify the time-range through StartTimeUtcOptionalQueryParam and EndTimeUtcOptionalQueryParam, but you cannot specify both the ContinuationTokenOptionalQueryParam and the time-range at the same time.
+You can either specify the ContinuationToken to get the next segment of the Chaos report or you can specify the time-range through StartTimeUtc and EndTimeUtc, but you cannot specify both the ContinuationToken and the time-range in the same call.
-When the Chaos report contains more than 100 Chaos events, the Chaos report is returned in segments where a segment contains no more than 100 Chaos events.
+When there are more than 100 Chaos events, the Chaos report is returned in segments where a segment contains no more than 100 Chaos events.

 ## Request